 - To enable participation in vocational programs and to address issues of quality of life, the WCB will:

-- Reimburse appropriate travel and sustenance expenses (POL 39/2010, Expenses – Travel and Sustenance).
+- Reimburse appropriate travel and sustenance expenses (POL 04/2021, Travel Expenses - General).

 - Provide equipment and tools required by selected programs or employment opportunities (POL 05/2004, Vocational Rehabilitation – Equipment and Tools and;

 - Consider modifications to the vehicle or residence made necessary by the compensable injury (POL 04/2015, Modifications – Home, Vehicle and Work).

 - Programs and services will be discontinued where:

 - A worker has non-medical re-employment barrier(s) unrelated to the work injury (e.g., due to a criminal record, loss of a driver’s license) that limit all suitable productive employment options.

 - The WCB will determine any benefits payable in accordance with POL 01/2018, Benefits – Long-Term Earnings Loss.